 What is SciCAN?

-Why join SciCAN?
+Why join the SciCAN Network?

 SciCAN provides a space to build alliances that protect our most vulnerable communities while they battle constant threats that stem from environmental, economic and social injustice.
 There are a number of benefits available to SciCAN users.
 Here are just a few: